Popovers- 7 Tips for Mile-High Success!

 • But for mile-high popovers that are sure to impress, a popover pan is what you need!
 The wells are twice the size of a muffin tin, allowing the popover to reach great heights!

-• My favorite is a Non-Stick Popover Pan.
+• My favorite pan is a Non-Stick Popover Pan.
 The kind where the wells are suspended among rods.
 This helps the heat circulate around the well, to create a wonderfully crisp exterior.

 • Alternatively, you could also bake this recipe in a heat safe skillet, which would be a savory version of my Dutch Baby Recipe.